yunxingmcw/readinglist_word_cloud/README.md

-# Book Title Word Cloud
+# Reading List Word Cloud

 This project generates word clouds from a Goodreads export (or similar CSV) of book titles using page counts as weights.

 Files included: